How To Estimate Residential Electrical Work: The Complete Guide for Electrical Contractors

 1. Select Your Projects Carefully

-Being a professional electrical contractor, you must avoid saying yes to all your project requests just to make a few bucks.
+For any residential electrical work, you must avoid saying yes to all your project requests just to make a few bucks.
 Any reputable electrical business guide will warn you to never accept any project that comes knocking on your door.
 Instead, be honest with yourself and your clients and refuse to do any assignments where you lack experience or are unable to appropriately estimate prices.
 Until you have more experience, stick to projects that are within your scope and those you are confident with.
 Take the time to assess each job’s requirements and inform your customer if you are unable to accomplish them in a timely manner.

 To present a precise and reasonable bid, remember that it’s best to stick to the types of jobs that you are confident and competent in.
 You can gradually tap into new opportunities with the same effectiveness as you gain experience.